Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 k_nearest.head()
 ```

 Perfect!
 Now we have stored the information for each building about the indices and distances to the three of the closest stops around given buildings.
 To make this information easier to understand, we can make a nice map that shows the closest three stops for each building.
 To do this, we can follow a similar approach as we used earlier when visualizing the results from the `sjoin_nearest()` function.
 Namely, we bring the geometry from the k-nearest stops and connect the building Points with the given stop Points with a LineString.
 Then it is easy to visualize the closest stops for each building.
 In the following, we create three separate GeoDataFrames that correspond to the nearest, second nearest and third nearest stops from the buildings.
 We start by storing the `stop_index` as a column which allows us to easily merge the data between `stops` and `k_nearest` (buildings) GeoDataFrames.
 For making the table join, we can use the pandas `.merge()` function in which we use the `1st_nearest_idx`,  `2nd_nearest_idx` and `3rd_nearest_idx` as the key on the left GeoDataFrame, while the `stop_index` is the key on the right GeoDataFrame.
 We also pass the `suffixes=('', '_knearest)` argument to the `.merge()` method to specify that the column names on the left-side GeoDataFrame should stay as they are, while the column names on the right-side will get a suffix `_knearest` in case there are identical column names present in both GeoDataFrames (which we have as both frames contain the `geometry` column.
-Let's see how we can create these three GeoDataFrames stored into `k_nearest_1`, `k_nearest_2` and `k_nearest_3` variables:
+Let's see how we can create these three GeoDataFrames and store them into `k_nearest_1`, `k_nearest_2` and `k_nearest_3` variables:

 ```python
 # Store the stop index for making the table join